Talk to your healthcare provider or social worker if you are experiencing or at risk for homelessness.

 Please review the criteria to determine if you are eligible to apply, or call (587) 390- 1200 for more information and assistance.

-Capital Region Housing (CRH) is the largest provider of social and near market housing in the Edmonton area.
+Civida (previously Capital Region Housing) is the largest provider of social and near market housing in the Edmonton area.
 CRH manages both social housing rental units and near market housing rental units on behalf of the City of Edmonton.
 CRH also administers private rent supplements and private landlord rent supplements.

-To apply for one of the various CRH programs, download the application form from our website, pick up a hard copy from the main office, or have the application mailed to you by calling CRH Customer Relations at (780) 420-6161.
+To apply for one of the various Civida programs, download the application form from their website, pick up a hard copy from the main office, or have the application mailed to you by calling Civida Customer Relations at (780) 420-6161.

-Complete the application form, and include your verification documents, including proof of income and citizenship status, as directed on the form, and submit to CRH for processing.
+Complete the application form, and include your verification documents, including proof of income and citizenship status, as directed on the form, and submit to Civida for processing.

 The Alberta government works with a variety of housing providers, including municipalities, housing management bodies, non-profit and private sector organizations, to build and operate affordable housing for Albertans with low income.
 Contact Seniors and Housing Alberta for more information or call 2-1-1 for assistance.